zerkotin/react/README.md

 #DM4P
-Installation and running instructions for DM4P
+Installation and running instructions for the Application

 ## Installation Instructions
 Run the followoing commands to install the UI